tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/下载中心/更新日志/更新日志（Flutter）_intl_en.md

 ## Platform Support

-We are committed to building a set of Chat SDK and TUIKit for all Flutter platforms, allowing you to run one set of code on all platforms.
+We are committed to building a set of Chat SDK and TUIKit for all Flutter platforms, allowing you to run one set of code across all platforms.

 | Platform | No-UI SDK ([tencent_cloud_chat_sdk](https://pub.dev/packages/tencent_cloud_chat_sdk)) | TUIKit with UI and Basic Business Logic ([tencent_cloud_chat_uikit](https://pub.dev/packages/tencent_cloud_chat_uikit)) |
 |---------|---------|---------|